 Section H is particularly important where young people require support in order to achieve as much independence as possible in adulthood.
 Some young adults may have a mixed package of educational and social care support.

 Section I names the school or other institution your child attends.
-In a draft EHC plan this must always be left blank, because this is when you can tell your local authority what school you want your child to go to.
+This must always be left blank in a draft EHC plan, because this is when you can tell your local authority what school you want your child to go to.

 For detailed information on naming a school in an EHC plan, see our page on school admissions.